arunsrin/arunsrin.mkdocs/home/other-interests/research/privacy-internet.md

   - privacy
 ---

-# 🔏 Online Privacy and the Internet
+# :material-lock-check:{ .anim-bounce } Online Privacy and the Internet

 On blocking ads, filter bubbles, fake news and the like.